telerik/xamarin-forms-docs/controls/datepicker/date-picker-format-string.md

 | "yyy" |
 | "yyyy" |

->important You can set only short [Standard Date Format Strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) to the Date Picker control.
+>important We currently do not support any standard date formats which contain long date inside them.
+[Standard Date Format Strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) to the Date Picker control.

 ## Supported Separators

 When SpinnerFormat is set and the device culture is changed, the separators used for the format string won't be changed: